 If symptoms appear suddenly or suddenly worsen, people should see a doctor immediately.
 Immediate diagnosis and treatment of craniocervical junction disorders are essential and can sometimes reverse symptoms or prevent permanent disability.

 Doctors suspect a craniocervical junction disorder if people have

 The diagnosis can be confirmed by imaging tests, usually magnetic resonance imaging (MRI) or computed tomography (CT).
 If problems appeared suddenly or suddenly worsen, an imaging test is done immediately.
 CT shows bone better than MRI and may be done more easily in an emergency.
 If MRI and CT are unavailable, plain x-rays are taken.

 If MRI or CT suggests abnormalities that affect blood vessels, angiography, which provides detailed images of bloods vessels, is done.
-Doctors may use magnetic resonance angiography (which uses a strong magnetic field and very high frequency radio waves rather than x-rays), CT angiography (CT done after a radiopaque dye is injected—see CT Angiography) or conventional angiography (which uses x-rays taken after a radiopaque dye is injected—see Angiography).
+Doctors may use magnetic resonance angiography (which uses a strong magnetic field and very high frequency radio waves rather than x-rays), CT angiography (CT done after a radiopaque contrast agent is injected) or conventional angiography (which uses x-rays taken after a radiopaque contrast agent is injected).

 If the craniocervical junction structures are putting pressure on the brain, spinal cord, or nerves, doctors try to realign (reduce) the structures by using traction or by manipulating the head into different positions.
 These techniques may relieve the pressure.
 After the structures are realigned, the head and neck are immobilized.